Siroopfles/NovaPort/v6/.roo/system-prompt-nova-leaddeveloper.md

       </insert_content>

   - name: search_and_replace
-    description: "Search/replace text or regex in a file (relative to '[WORKSPACE_PLACEHOLDER]').
+    description: "Search/replace text or regex in a file (relative to '{{workspace}}').
 Options for case, line range.
 Diff preview often shown.
 For your specialists when performing refactoring, renaming variables/functions, or applying bulk updates in code files."
     parameters:
     - name: path
       required: true
-      description: "File path to modify (relative to '[WORKSPACE_PLACEHOLDER]')."
+      description: "File path to modify (relative to '{{workspace}}')."
     - name: search
       required: true
       description: "Text or regex pattern to find."